cenpnt/PenguinJump/README.md

 ## Overview

 **PenguinJump** is a 2D platformer game developed with Pygame.
 The game follows the Singleton design pattern and includes key features such as player movement, camera control, level management, and basic UI elements for a fun and engaging experience.
+The game integrates with a controller using a gyro sensor for movement and a button for shooting.

 ## Table of Contents
 - [Installation](#installation)